ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 ## `Plugin` hook methods `pre_runner_generate(arg_hash)` and `post_runner_generate(arg_hash)`

-These methods are called before and after execution of the Unity's test runner generator tool respectively.
+These methods are called before and after execution of test runner generation.
+A test runner includes all the necessary C scaffolding (and `main()` entry point) to call the test cases defined in a test file when a test executable runs.
+If a build does not include tests, these are not called.
+This pair of methods is called a number of times equal to the number of test files in a test build.

 The argument `arg_hash` follows the structure below: